 Your feedback and experience

-Your feedback is invaluable in helping us to shape our services and if you or someone you care for have used our services we'd like to know what you think.
+Your feedback and experience is invaluable in helping us to shape our services and if you or someone you care for have used our services we'd like to know what you think.

 It could be that a member of staff went the extra mile, perhaps it was a small thing that made a big difference or maybe there was an aspect of your care you weren’t happy about.
 Whatever you would like to share, we would like to hear your views so that we can recognise areas of our care that are working well and improve on any areas that are not working so well for our service users.